Renault Tracer

 The Renault Tracer (R332A) is a class of buses produced by the bus division of Renault Trucks from 1991 to 2001.

-The engine is a 6-cylinder Renault engine with a displacement of 9,834 cc and 186 kW.
+The Tracer was powered by a six-cylinder Renault diesel engine of approximately 9.8 litres, producing 186 kW (253 PS).
+It was succeeded by the Renault Ares, which was later marketed under the Irisbus brand.

 The Tracer buses were replaced by the Irisbus Arés in 2001.